FranNMK/Trash_To_Value/README.md

 # Trash_To_Value
-A startup idea to solve waste problem by turning waste into value using Technology (Artificial Intelligence)
+A startup idea to solve waste problem mostly in Developing contries by turning waste into value using Technology (Artificial Intelligence/ Machine Learning)